-To check if your computer supports VT, you could refer to this useful too called: LeoMoon CPU-V. It does not only detect if your CPU supports Hardware Virtualization, but also Detect if Hardware Virtualization is Enabled in BIOS.
+Use a tool called: LeoMoon CPU-V. It does not only detect if your CPU supports Hardware Virtualization, but also Detect if Hardware Virtualization is Enabled in BIOS.

 If your check result shows a green check under VT-x Supported, it means your computer supports virtualization.
 If it’s a red cross, then your computer does not support VT, but you could still install Nox as long as you meet the installation requirements.

 If your check result shows a green check under VT-x Enabled, then it means VT is already enabled in your BIOS.
-If it’s a red cross, then follow the below steps to enable it.
+If it’s a red cross, then follow the following steps to enable it.

 Note 1: If you are running Windows 8 or Windows 10, there might be conflicts between VT and Microsoft Hyper-V technology.
 Please turn Hyper-V off following these steps: go to Control Panel->Programs and Features->Turn Windows features on or off->un-tick the box before Hyper-V.

 Note 2: If your VT is enabled in BIOS, but the LeMoon check result still shows a red cross under VT-x Enabled, it’s highly possible that your anti-virus software has blocked this function.
 Taking Avast! for example, to fix this problem: